niplav/site/notes.md

 that](https://en.wikipedia.org/Price_of_Anarchy#Mathematical_Definition)
 `$1 \le \text{PoS} \le \text{PoA}$`, under this definition `$\text{PoI} \ge 0$`.

-Is this definition insensitive to positve affine transformations?
+Is this definition insensitive to positive affine transformations?
 I am not sure, but I have the intuition that it is, since

 <div>